psk264/rock-paper-scissors/README.md

 # rock-paper-scissors-exercise
 Assignment 1 - rock paper scissors exercise

-commit 1 - setup repo
+## Objective
+This repo holds the code for the game of rock-paper-scissors :black_circle:-:paper_facing_up:-:scissors:.
+Wanna play?
+Please continue reading :)
+## Set up

+## Execution

+## Details of how this repo came to be
+(**Note - I understand this should not be part of readme but I wanted to document the steps when we did this exercise during class for future referenc**) commit 1 - setup repo
 * _step 1: Create repo on github_
 * _step 2: Clone it locally_